kryptoin/LightningCash-R/README.md

-# LightningCash-R
+# LightningCash Reborn

-## What Is LightningCash Reborn?
+## What Is LightningCash-R?

-LightningCash-R (LNCR) is a CPU-minable cryptocurrency based on a previous project called Lightning-Cash (LNC), which itself was a clone of Litecoin Cash (LCC) which is a fork of Litecoin (LTC).
+LightningCash-R (LNCR) is a CPU-minable cryptocurrency based on a previous project called LightningCash (LNC), which itself was a clone of Litecoin Cash (LCC) which is a fork of Litecoin (LTC) that is a fork of Bitcoin (BTC).
 It introduces major protocol changes, including:

 * A new Proof-of-Work (PoW) algorithm: YespowerLTNCG
 * An advanced difficulty adjustment system based on DarkGravityWave v3